 - Square.
 A face that’s as wide as it is long.
 Think Arnold Schwarzenegger.
 To round off the squareness at the top of the head, follow a ratio of an inch on the sides, for every two to two-and-a-half inches on top.
 Think faux-hawk, not flattop.

 - Oval.
 Congrats, with your symmetric face, boasting a jaw and forehead that are roughly equal in width, you can get away with most hairstyles.
-Try a pompadour that squares off, leveling the sides with the top (like new Spiderman Andrew Garfield).
+Try a pompadour that squares off, leveling the sides with the top (like Andrew Garfield).

 - Round.
 Elongate a round face with more height at the crown of your head.
 A blocky shape up top will help to offset a baby face.
 An off-center part will also break up the roundness of your face.